 Building on these successes in decision-making research, the CDR has since led a broad expansion of the field of behavioral science.
 Using insights from numerous disciplines—including psychology, economics, political science, neuroscience, and sociology—CDR faculty now lead a field that is proving indispensable for understanding human behavior in finance, marketing, management, health care, politics, charity, and many other domains.

 In 2017, the work of the CDR community was brought to the attention of a broader global audience when longtime faculty director Richard Thaler was awarded the Nobel Prize in Economics for his contributions to behavioral economics.

 The CDR is currently led by Faculty Director Nicholas Epley and governing board members Ayelet Fishbach, Devin Pope, Richard Thaler, and Bernd Wittenbrink.
-We're home to nearly 40 affiliated faculty members, more than two dozen PhD students, a rich community of postdoctoral researchers, and a dedicated administrative staff.
+We're home to nearly 40 affiliated faculty members, more than two dozen PhD students, a rich community of principal researchers, and a dedicated administrative staff.